olayodepossible/shopping-Mall-Microservice/README.md

 		sh bin/kafka-server-start.sh config/server.properties

-4. If you want to trace requests, download zipkin and navigate to the folder and run this in terminal:

-	 java -jar zipkin-server-1.30.3-exec.jar
+4. Download zipkin for service request tracing

-- Then you may see the entire architecture on the browser:  http://localhost:9411/zipkin
+- Then see the entire architecture on the browser:  http://localhost:9411/zipkin

 5. Test the api's from Client Application, or postman.